richardgill/webpack-bootstrap-seed/readme.md

 #Webpack seed

 This project has webpack with babel and scss.
+Bootstrap is imported and variables can be overridden.

 ## Commands